frangucc/thenodechronbook/script_only.md

 > Inspiring TAO QUOTE to go with the stone.

 # ACT 4
-> Gou gives a high level explanation
+> Gou gives a high level explanation of the important stuff you're going to need to know and learn.

 ### SECTION 1 / PART 1 / ACT 4 / PAGE 1